sergioB79/theForge/site/forge/content/forge/persons/passed/george-orwell.md

 SUBTITLE: The sick man who stared too long at power until it stared back through him

+INFO:
+Witness of empire and ideology whose body collapsed under relentless, unsparing attention to power Rejects sainthood; exposes how even the virtuous hunger for control, certainty, and narrative dominance Reveals language as a weaponized technology, manufacturing fog while pretending to offer moral clarity Leaves readers permanently altered; once mechanisms are visible, every slogan and camera reads differently

 The figure you are meeting here is not a saint of clarity but a body failing under the weight of what it insists on seeing.
 Approach him not as a mascot for “truth” or “freedom,” but as someone who traded personal ease, health, and belonging to bear witness—and who could never again un-know what he had seen.

 🔥 WHAT MAKES IT FORGE MATERIAL?